 Configuration and preferences files should be kept in

-this is useful for defining your preferences throughout the cluster.pacman
+this is useful for defining your preferences throughout the cluster.pacman's cachepacman's cache

 among the computers composing the cluster.